How to Properly Care for Goalkeeper Gloves

-Goalkeeper is the most unique position on the pitch.
+The goalies has the most unique position on the pitch.
 Unlike the other positions, goalkeepers are allowed to use their hands and body to catch and deflect incoming shots, crosses, and passes that enter the penalty area.
-Due to the nature and physicality of the position, the goalkeeper is equipped with special gloves used to protect their hands while enhancing the goalkeeper's ability to catch and parry.
+Due to the nature and physicality of the position, the goalkeeper is equipped with special gloves used to protect their hands, which also enhance their ability to catch and parry.

 Care is needed to extend the life of goalkeeper gloves.
 Washing is vital to preserve the natural latex foam used on the palm and fingers of the gloves.
 Minor repairs are also needed to squeeze a little more life out of the gloves.
 Replacement gloves will be required after a while.
 Extending the life of the gloves by washing and repairing is worth the time by saving money and keeping the gloves ready for the next diving save.

 How to Wash Goalkeeper Gloves

 Goalkeeper gloves are made with latex and naturally degrade over time.
 Latex should not be washed with detergents or hand soaps.
 These are usually too harsh on natural latex material that is used on the palm, fingers, and thumb of the gloves.
 Special glove wash solutions are available in sporting goods stores and online.
 Glove wash is specifically designed to use on goalkeeper gloves to clean and preserve the natural latex within the glove.
 Gloves used for matches should be washed after each match, while training gloves should be washed after every two to three training sessions.

 - Fill a sink or bucket with room temperature water.